-Confessions will be heard every Saturday from 3:30 PM - 4:30 PM in the school cafeteria and library during the RGH construction project.
+Confessions will be heard every Saturday from 3:30 PM - 4:30 PM in the Church.
 Confessions may also be heard by appointment.

 Children in the second grade of St. Michael School and Religious Education Program make their First Reconciliation in the winter of every year.